radditude/radditude.github.io/_posts/2020-02-01-writing-reviews-for-really-competent-people.md

 ---

-It's review season at my workplace, and once again I find myself confronted by the dilemma of how to write meaningful feedback for people who are great at their jobs.
+It's review season at my workplace, and once again I find myself confronted by the dilemma of how to write meaningful peer feedback for people who are great at their jobs.

 My first draft of one of these peer reviews -- let's call the person Jude --